ABOUT PUPS AT THE PITCH

 - Season Ticket Members can use their existing ticket but must go to Sections 122-123.

-- Enter through ARH Gate.
+- Enter through Northeast Gate.

 - Dogs must remain in on the East Side of the Stadium and cannot proceed past Sections 118 or 131.